-Put quite simply, a homograph is a group (usually a pair) of words that are spelled the same way, but have different meanings.
-They may or may not be pronounced the same way, although the difference in pronunciation is often just a shift in the accented syllable.
+Put quite simply, a homograph is a group (usually a pair) of words that are spelled the same way, and may or may not be pronounced the same way, although the difference in pronunciation is often just a shift in the accented syllable.

 There is a whole class of homographs that end in -ate, usually with one being a verb and the other being a noun or an adjective related to it.
 For example: